albirrkarim/react-speech-highlight-demo/API.md

 ## 1. TTS Marker `markTheWords()`

-The `markTheWords()` function is to process the string text and give some marker to every word and sentences that system will read.
+The `markTheWords()` function processes the string text and gives markers to every word and sentence that the system will read.

 <details>
   <summary>Show Code</summary>
   <br/>

-Important, This example using react `useMemo()` to avoid unnecessary react rerender. i mean it will only execute when the `text` is changing. it's similar with `useEffect()`.
+Important: This example uses React's `useMemo()` to avoid unnecessary React rerenders.
+I mean it will only execute when the `text` is changing.
+It's similar to `useEffect()`.

 <br/>